Everything for a better work-care balance

 Visibility in the dark

 In winter, the days are shorter and visibility is poorer.
-Reflective accessories on jackets or a small lamp on a coat can help older people to be clearly visible outside.
+Reflective accessories on jackets or a small lamp on a coat can help older people to be clearly visible outdoors.
 These increase visibility for drivers and other passers-by.
 Relatives can provide their elderly family members with reflective strips or small lights that can be easily attached to clothing.

 Gritting obligation and janitor service